 Location.
-35° 13.704′ N, 77° 50.841′ W. Marker is in Seven Springs, North Carolina, in Wayne County.
-Marker is at the intersection of West River Street and New Street, on the right when traveling west on West River Touch for map.
-Located in at Whitehall landing adjacent to the Whitefield Cemetery, next to the Neuse River.
+35° 13.706′ N, 77° 50.766′ W. Marker is in Seven Springs, North Carolina, in Wayne County.
+Marker is at the intersection of Main Street and East River Street, on the right when traveling north on Main Street.
+Touch for map.
+Located at the entrance of a public boat landing at the foot of the bridge over the Neuse River.
 Marker is in this post office area: Seven Springs NC 28578, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-The Battle of Whitehall (about 400 feet away, measured in a direct line); a different marker also named Battle of Whitehall (about 500 feet away); Dobbs County Court House (approx. 4.1 miles away); William Dunn Moseley (approx. 5.8 miles away); a different marker also named Dobbs County Court House (approx. 6.1 miles away); Dobbs County (approx. 6.2 miles away); James Y. Joyner (approx. 6.2 miles away); Seymour Johnson Air Force Base (approx. 11.4 miles away).
+Engagement at Whitehall (about 400 feet away, measured in a direct line); a different marker also named Battle of Whitehall (about 400 feet away); Dobbs County Court House (approx. 4.1 miles away); William Dunn Moseley (approx. Dobbs County Court House (approx. 6.1 miles away); Dobbs County (approx. 6.2 miles away); James Y. Joyner (approx. 6.2 miles away); Seymour Johnson Air Force Base (approx. 11˝ miles away).
 Touch for a list and map of all markers in Seven Springs.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 9, 2010, by Craig Swain of Leesburg, Virginia.
 This page has been viewed 996 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on May 9, 2010, by Craig Swain of Leesburg, Virginia.